ovh/docs/pages/web/emails/email_generalities/guide.en-gb.md

 ![email](images/mxplan-starter-new-step4.png){.thumbnail}

-##### **2. Use the software of your choice**
+##### **2. Using the software of your choice**

-To use your email address with third-party software, you will need to configure this email address on the device you want to use (PC, Mac, smartphone or tablet).
+To use your email address with a third-party software, you will need to configure this email address on the device you want to use (PC, Mac, smartphone or tablet).
 To do this, you can use our configuration guides:

 |Windows|Outlook|Apple|Android|
 |---|---|---|---|